Seeking Knowledge Amid Life’s Labyrinth

 Light, Nature, and Wisdom Embedded in Architecture:

-Just as mountains and plains have inspired the archetypes of Iranian architecture, this design harnesses light and topography as key elements.
-Classrooms are embraced by northern and southern light, and communal spaces blossom like petals around interactive axes.
+Just as mountains and plains have inspired Iranian architectural archetypes, this design utilizes light and topography as key elements.
+Classrooms are embraced by northern and southern light, while social spaces bloom like petals around interactive axes.

 Architecture Inspired by Iranian Tradition:

-The spirit of Iranian architecture flows through the details of this garden-school.
+The spirit of Iranian architecture flows through the details of this school garden.

-• The sunken courtyard (Godal-Baghcheh), like a jewel set in the earth, creates a peaceful space for gathering and reflection.
+The sunken garden acts as a jewel in the earth, creating a space for calm and companionship.

-• The platforms (Soffeh) are designed for gatherings and contemplation, while the central courtyards embody the living soul of Iranian architecture.
+The traditional platforms (safheh) serve as stages for gatherings and contemplation, while the central courtyards showcase the living soul of Iranian architecture.

-Each school level is divided into two phases, each with its own entrance and courtyard.
-However, this separation is designed in a way that maintains connectivity and unity across the whole complex.
-The structure gives users a sense of independence while fostering belonging to a greater whole.
+Each school is divided into two educational stages, each with its own entrance and courtyard; yet this separation is designed to maintain connection and continuity, forming a unified whole.
+This structure provides users with a sense of independence as well as belonging to a larger community.

 Light, Shadow, and Authentic Architectural Concepts:

-The design of this garden-school is based on the core principles of Iranian-Islamic architecture, taking into account the architectural standards of Karim Mirnia as referenced in the national building codes.
-South and north light flow into the classrooms, while the play of shadow and semi-shadow creates spaces of calm and breathability.
+The design of this school garden is based on fundamental principles of Iranian-Islamic architecture and respects Karim Mirnia’s architectural standards as outlined in the national building codes.
+Southern and northern light flow into the classrooms, while shadows and semi-shadows create spaces for breathing and tranquility.